RESEARCH

 One convention, three altitudes

-Galaxy · 194,119 repos 01 typed · mean 0.025 · a law: almost nobody on the long tail annotates Siblings · modern web frameworks 01 bottle 0.0 django 0.0 fastapi 0.785 urllib3 · uvicorn · starlette 1.0 the same convention · a vernacular: the houses split House · yours 01 your rate · a rule: whatever your house holds
+Galaxy · 194,119 repos 01 typed · mean 0.025 · a law: almost nobody on the long tail annotates Siblings · modern web frameworks 01 bottle 0.0 django 0.0 fastapi 0.785 urllib3 · uvicorn · starlette 1.0 the same convention · a vernacular: the codebases split Codebase · yours 01 your rate · a rule: whatever your codebase holds

-Fig. typed · law at galaxy, vernacular among siblings, rule at home andromeda run · 6 AST dimensions · sibling points exact
+Fig. typed · law at galaxy, vernacular among siblings, rule at home 6 AST dimensions · sibling points exact

 Method, and a lineage in plain sight